Woman's Gotta Have It

-Woman's Gotta Have It is the second album by Cornershop, released in 1995.
+Woman's Gotta Have It is the second studio album by English indie rock band Cornershop.
+It was released on 23 October 1995 through Wiiija.

 Recording and release

-The song My Dancing Days Are Done is performed in French (mes jours de bal perdus) by the guest singers Parsley and Sasha Andres.
+The song "My Dancing Days Are Done" is performed in French (mes jours de bal perdus) by the guest singers Parsley and Sasha Andres.
 The album's style is a blend of indie rock with Indian music.

-The opening track 6am Jullandar Shere, sung in Punjabi, as well as Wog were released as singles.
+The opening track "6am Jullandar Shere", sung in Punjabi, as well as "Wog" were released as singles.
 A video for the former was sometimes played on MTV Europe's alternative music slots.

 Reception

 Reviewing the album on AllMusic, Denise Sullivan called the style "Hindi-Pop".